Chapter reviewed and updated in December 2024.

 Investigation

+If a culture is positive, ensure a thorough case investigation is conducted if not already completed.
 Obtain a history of travel, a food history and history of water exposure, as well as a list of possible contacts.
-Ensure laboratory confirmation by stool or rectal swab culture has been attempted.

 Restriction